Health Benefits Of Garlic Oil, Side Effects, And How To Use It

 Consuming whole garlic pods may also trigger adverse effects.

 However, garlic and garlic oil are categorized as non-toxic substances.
-They are non-toxic to humans and repellent targets like birds and insects.
+They are non-toxic to many people and repellent targets like birds and insects.

 Also, garlic and garlic oil are not identified as carcinogens by the International Agency for Research on Cancer (IARC).
 This indicates that we can all (well, most of us) use garlic oil.